KowalskiPiotr98/StartLauncher/README.md

 # This is still just a pre-release.
 Expect bugs and ocasional breaking changes.

 MSI installator is included in the newest release.
 The program required .NET Core Desktop runtime.
-If you don't gave it currently installed, the installer will point you to the download site.
+If you don't have it currently installed, the installer will point you to the download site.